-This casual, rustic tomato puff pastry tart is a simple, tasty appetizer for a casual dinner party or a light lunch served with a salad and a glass of wine.
+This rustic puff pastry tomato tart is a simple, tasty appetizer for a casual dinner party or a light lunch served with a salad and a glass of wine.

-This tart is amazing when tomatoes are at their peak, but it still works beautifully when they’re not.
+When tomatoes are at their peak, this tart is amazing, but it still works beautifully when they’re not.
 The herbs, garlic and capers boost their flavor.
 Combine the tomatoes with melt-y cheese and a flaky puff pastry base and you have a pretty lovely – and delicious – appetizer.